Convenient trailhead parking

 Motorized Recreational Trailhead Parking Places

-In The County, most trails are part of our multi-use trail system.
+In Aroostook County, most trails are part of our ITS multi-use trail system.
 This means you may find a horse trailer or even a dog sled transport in the parking lot.
 Whether you're out on foot, ATV, or snowmobile, you'll want to know the best spots to leave your vehicle and start your adventure.
-Here, we'll show you the top trailhead parking places in Aroostook County and give tips for respecting the space and following the rules.
-So grab your gear; it’s time to hit the trails!
+Parking at a Snowmobile Clubhouse or ATV Clubhouse is always an option, but there are times those parking areas are full.
+Here, we'll outline the top public trailhead parking places in The County and give tips for respecting the space and following the rules.
+So grab your gear; it’s time to hit Aroostook's famous trails!

 Photo Credit: Kevin Ray by way of utvdriver.com